top of page

 To find out more information, visit my website and see samples of my proofreading.

 I am a freelance proofreader and a qualified teacher with a maths degree and a love of learning.
 Thank you for reading 'Accountability group: The benefits of an accountability group'.
-Want to find out more from my top tips from 2021?
+Want to find out the most important things learnt from setting up a freelance business?

 Quotes from: